BeboFekry/I-Care-Smart-Doctor/README.md

 Identifying the medical imaging scan type of 4 main types which are 'Electromagnetic Variations - Xray', 'Magnetic Resonance Imaging - MRI', 'Computerized Tomography - CT', or 'Optical Coherence Tomography - OCT'

+**Methodology:** Developed a multi-class classification CNN model VGG16 architecture for identifying 4 classes (xray, MRI, CT, or OCT Scan) with 4 neurons in the output layers and activation function Softmax.

 ---

 **Anatomical Recognition From Xray Scan**